BootcampersCollective/Coders-Workshop/README.md

 ### Discussion

-If you had to choose, would you prioritize optimizing for code readability or performance?
+Assume a genie made you an offer:

+For the rest of your life, the genie could make your code easier to read or more performant, but you couldn't change once you had made a decision.
+Which would you choose?
 Why?

 ### Challenges